1.0 Introduction (Top)

 Laboratory employees are those personnel who conduct their work in a laboratory and are at risk of possible exposure to hazardous chemicals on a regular or periodic basis.
 These personnel include laboratory technicians, instructors, researchers, visiting researchers, administrative assistants, graduate assistants, student aides, student employees, and part time and temporary employees.

-In addition to the responsibilities outlined within the University Health & Safety Policy 2.4, the laboratory safety duties of laboratory employees are:
+In addition to the responsibilities outlined within the Environmental Health & Safety Policy 8.6, the laboratory safety duties of laboratory employees are:

-- Comply with the University Health & Safety Policy 2.4 and all other health and safety practices and programs by maintaining class, work, and laboratory areas safe and free from hazards.
+- Comply with the Environmental Health & Safety Policy 8.6 and all other health and safety practices and programs by maintaining class, work, and laboratory areas safe and free from hazards.

-- Know the location of the Chemical Hygiene Plan and how to access material safety data sheets.
+- Know the location of the Chemical Hygiene Plan and how to access safety data sheets (SDS).

-- Attend required health and safety training as designated by your supervisor.
+- Attend health and safety training as designated by your supervisor.

 - Inform your supervisor or instructor of any safety hazards in the workplace, classroom, or laboratory, including reporting any unsafe working conditions, faulty fume hoods, or other emergency safety equipment to the laboratory supervisor.